 With tax season already in full swing, you might wonder how the income and gift cards you’ve earned from taking online surveys need to be treated.
-It’s important to know that any income or gift cards might become fair game during tax season if you earn a certain amount.
+Well, you’re not alone.
+Online surveys and taxes are oftentimes confusing to comprehend.
+However, it’s important to know that any income or gift cards might become fair game during tax season if you earn a certain amount.

 Before you visit your CPA or file your own taxes, learn what you need to know about online surveys and income tax so you can stay on the right side of the law.